dwinker/icom7300_remote_scope/README.md

 displays on the PC or Laptop screen at the full speed of data coming from the radio, so it does accurately reflect the quality that can be expected.

+The video ICOM-7300_Remote_Scope_Video.mkv shows what can be expected for performance.
+It was recorded on a seven year old PC with slow video.
+A faster PC wouldn't have the slight flickers in the FFT display area.

 Took code from fldigi for a scope and can read scope data from the radio.
 Work in progress.
 I don't have build instructions, but if you get fldigi/flrig to compile I'm pretty sure this will too.